OaklandPeters/til/til/python/class-properties.md

 # Class Properties

-To create getter properties on classes (which is very common in my Python implementation of category-theory concepts), the following can be used:
+To create getter properties on classes (which is very common in Pythons implementation of category-theory concepts), the following can be used:

 ```python3